If you are an analyst, consultant, or work in an agency you must have experienced some objection to investing in SEO. Who has never?

 - Each acquisition channel has a purpose;

-- Look at conversions as well as assisted conversions;
+- Look at conversions and also assisted conversions;

-- SEO, in general, is aimed at the top and middle of the funnel;
+- SEO, in general, is aimed at top and middle funnel;

 - Understand what the user’s search intent is;